 The emphasis I’ve added really gets to the central problem with Jordan’s point of view – it is rooted in the false notion that white people get to play “raceless” roles.

-It is only in a white supremacist culture that the very existence of non-white modifiers is limiting.
-Playing black characters, in and of themselves, isn’t constricting.
-Playing black characters written flatly, in stereotype, or in broad strokes to touch on preconceived anti-black notions can be.
+It is only in a white supremacist culture that the very existence of non-white modifiers like “Black ” is considered limiting.
+Playing Black characters, in and of themselves, isn’t constricting.
+Playing Black characters written flatly, in stereotype, or in broad strokes to touch on preconceived anti-black notions can be.

-Black actors and actresses conflate the two all the time because 1) these kinds of roles are rare and, thus, not easily recognizable and 2) to a great degree, any time black actors play black people white folks (and black people too) bring all kinds of racist assumptions to the consumption of those parts regardless of how they’re written.
+The difference between the two is incredibly important.
+And Black actors and actresses conflate the two all the time because 1) roles written beautifully for Black actors are rare and, thus, not easily recognizable as such and 2) to a great degree, any time Black actors play Black people White folks (and Black people too) bring all kinds of racist assumptions to the consumption of those parts regardless of how they’re written.

-You’ll notice the reporter actually helps him by saying what Jordan is unable to say himself – “he would like the same breadth of opportunities as white actors” – but the fact that Jordan himself couldn’t find the language says a lot about how we are trained to see whiteness as expansive and blackness as limiting.
+You’ll notice the reporter actually helps him by saying what Jordan is unable to say himself – “he would like the same breadth of opportunities as White actors” – but the fact that Jordan himself couldn’t find the language says a lot about how we are trained to see whiteness as inherently expansive and blackness as inherently limiting.

-Further, Jordan makes the mistake that so many of us do, which is to assume that because we are taught not to use “white” as a modifier when white people are doing things that whiteness is not at play.
+His second is quite common: Jordan assumes that White people play “raceless” roles.
+This is wrong.
+Just because we are taught not to use “White” as a modifier when White people are doing things doesn’t mean that whiteness is not at play.